parkj189/uber-ride-cancellation-prediction/README.md

 ## ⚠️ Model Limitations

-The ~0.72 AUC ceiling is not a modeling failure — it reflects the fundamental constraints of pre-ride prediction:
+The moderate performance is not a modelling failure rather it reflects the fundamental constraints of pre-ride prediction:

 - Pre-ride features carry weak predictive signal
 - Most informative features (Driver_Rating, Booking_Value) are provided after completing ride.
 Thus, including them would constitute data leakage.